Knowledge Center

 • An individual who meets the basic qualifications for the position; and

-• At no point before receiving an offer of employment does the individual expressly remove themselves from consideration for the position or otherwise indicate they are no longer interested in the position
+• An individual who, at no point before receiving an offer of employment, expressly removes themselves from consideration for the position or otherwise indicates they are no longer interested in the position

-Once someone is considered an applicant, you can’t discriminate against them based on sex, sexual orientation, gender identity, skin color, race, religion, citizenship status, national origin, disability, or status as a protected veteran.
-With this in mind, it’s crucial to fully leverage your sourcing team to build a fair and representative talent pool at the start of the recruiting process that will translate into a fair and representative talent pipeline and, ultimately, a more fair and representative organization.
+Once someone is considered an applicant, you can't discriminate against them based on sex, sexual orientation, gender identity, skin color, race, religion, citizenship status, national origin, disability, or status as a protected veteran.
+With this in mind, it's crucial to fully leverage your sourcing team to build a fair and representative talent pool at the start of the recruiting process that will translate into a fair and representative talent pipeline, and ultimately, into a stronger, more balanced organization.

 4. Sourcing candidates for future roles

-Staying ahead of the curve is one of the most significant benefits of candidate sourcing.
-Sourcers are trained to communicate with many different candidates on all kinds of platforms, such as Reddit or LinkedIn.
+Staying ahead of the curve is one of the most significant benefits of candidate sourcing that will help later down the line in the recruitment process.
+Sourcers are trained to communicate with many different candidates on all kinds of social networks, such as Reddit or LinkedIn.
 Although some conversations on these platforms are surface level and the candidates may not be ready to leave their company now, their circumstances could change in a few months or years.

-Keeping these candidates warm and staying in touch is a worthwhile investment一you never know who might come out of the woodwork.
-Consider creating nurture campaigns for evergreen roles so your company is top of mind for top candidates, prompting them to think of you when they’re ready to make a move.
-Using a combination of an ATS and candidate sourcing platform helps to keep data organized, offering capabilities such as snoozing candidates or setting reminders to reach out to past candidates.
+Keeping these candidates warm and staying in touch is a worthwhile investment一you never know who might come out of the woodwork to fill future job openings.
+Consider creating nurture campaigns for evergreen roles so your company is top of mind for potential talent, prompting them to think of you when they're ready to make a move.
+Using a combination of an ATS and a candidate sourcing platform keeps data organized, offering a wide range of capabilities such as snoozing active candidates or setting reminders to reach out to past candidates.

 5. Lean into attributes for sourcing candidates

-Keywords rarely unearth the best candidates.
-Not only are keywords rarely filled out properly on AngelList, Indeed, or LinkedIn profiles, but they only reflect a candidate’s past work, not their future potential.
-Keywords aren’t informative of soft skills, either.
-How do you know if someone’s personality is more laidback or aggressive?
+Keywords rarely unearth the best prospective candidates.
+Not only are keywords rarely filled out properly on the largest job boards and talent communities such as LinkedIn, Indeed, or AngelList profiles, but they only reflect a candidate's past work, not their future potential.
+Keywords aren't informative of soft skills, either.
+How do you know if someone's personality is more laidback or aggressive?
 Do they show signs of leadership?
 Can they take a product from ideation to completion?
 Are they a team player?

-You need to source candidates based on attributes, the inherent qualities that make them uniquely prepared for a particular role.
+You need to source high-quality candidates based on attributes, the inherent traits that make them uniquely prepared for a particular role.
 Findem is the only platform that can source candidates based on attributes, in addition to keywords.
-Attributes can be tangible, such as whether someone is an ‘open source contributor’, ‘past founder’, ‘female’, ‘has a PhD’ or ‘builds diverse teams’.
-Or attributes can be intangible, such as whether someone has ‘entrepreneurial spirit’, ‘embodies the company values’ or is a ‘go-getter’.
-Sourcers can define and identify attributes to better understand the traits and experiences of existing talent and what they need in potential hires.
+Attributes can be tangible, such as whether someone is an ‘open source contributor', ‘past founder', ‘female', ‘has a PhD' or ‘builds diverse teams'.
+Or attributes can be intangible, such as whether someone has ‘entrepreneurial spirit', ‘embodies the company values' or is a ‘go-getter'.
+With Findem's advanced search features, sourcers can define and identify attributes to better understand the traits and experiences of existing talent and what they need in potential hires.

 6. Diversify online candidate sourcing

-In tandem, stay active on social media.
-Common sources are LinkedIn, Glassdoor, Indeed, and AngelList, but there are other platforms, too.
-Twitter, Facebook, or forums like Quora and Product Hunt also can be fruitful.
+At the same time, stay active on social media.
+Common places to source promising talent include LinkedIn, Glassdoor, Indeed, and AngelList, but there are other social media platforms, too.
+Twitter, Facebook, or forums like Quora and Product Hunt can be worthwhile with the right strategies.
 Find hashtags that relate to your company or job profiles and see who else is posting with those hashtags.
-Join professional groups, but don’t just lurk.
-Post interesting questions, and continue the conversation with candidates who are open to talking more with an invite to your next open house event or meet and greet.
+Join professional groups, but don't just lurk—post interesting questions, and continue the conversation with suitable candidates with an invite to your next networking event or job fair.

 7. Identify best event locations to find talent

-Sourcing isn’t limited to online activity.
-In fact, many candidates are sourced through in-person events.
-Of course, attending these events can be costly, so it’s important to prioritize based on the candidates you’re likely to make an impression on.
-To start, make a shortlist of industry conferences that most candidates would attend.
-Then, consider how to facilitate more intimate conversations at those events, such as going to happy hours or networking sessions.
+Sourcing isn't limited to online activity.
+In fact, many valuable candidates are sourced through in-person networking events.
+Of course, attending these events can be costly, so it's important to prioritize based on the candidates you're likely to make an impression on.
+To start, make a shortlist of industry conferences that the most relevant candidates would attend.
+Then, consider how to facilitate more personal conversations at those events, such as going to happy hours or networking sessions.
 Keep track of where you could have more productive chats and prioritize attending those events in the future to save on expenses.

 Once you have a few external events bringing in candidates, explore internal events that you can have more control over.
-This could be hosting hiring fairs, hackathons, or expert panel discussions on topics related to your company’s products or services.
-You could also start an internship or apprenticeship program to discover fantastic candidates before they’re even applying to jobs.
+This could be hosting career fairs, hackathons, or expert panel discussions on topics related to your company's products or services.
+You could also start an apprenticeship or internship program to get to know candidates in person and discover top-tier talent before they're even applying to jobs.
+These strategies can improve the quality of hire and speed along the sourcing process at the same time.

 8. Don't forget about outreach to passive candidates

 Take note of what you learn during casual coffee chats to use in future correspondences.
-Not only does this personal touch show you’re paying attention, it also shows you want to ensure the role you’re proposing is a good, long-term fit with the person’s goals.
-Again, employee referrals help here—people who aren’t actively job hunting are more likely to consider a company that a friend or family member enjoys working at and recommends.
+Not only does this personal touch show you're paying attention, it also shows you want to ensure the role you're proposing is a good, long-term fit with the potential hire's goals.
+Again, employee referrals can help take advantage of passive talent opportunities.
+People who aren't actively job hunting are more likely to consider a company that a friend or family member enjoys working at and recommends.

 9. Analyze your candidate sourcing metrics

-Keep a close eye on which candidate sourcing methods work and which don’t in order to optimize your sourcing strategy.
+Keep a close eye on which candidate sourcing efforts work and which don't in order to optimize your sourcing strategy.
 The key is to leverage technology that provides centralized visibility into sourcing metrics across all channels.
 Your platform should help to determine KPIs, benchmark progress against competitors, find process gaps or opportunities, and view metrics in real time.
-With this information at hand, you can analyze your pipeline’s diversity, candidate application rate, and the relative effectiveness of sourcing from platforms versus events versus online forums versus agencies versus employee referral programs.
+With this information at hand, you can analyze your pipeline's diversity, candidate application rate, and the relative effectiveness of sourcing between platforms, in-person events, online forums, agencies, and employee referral programs.

 10. Build your employer brand